acmisxuyutian/MLPlatAgent/README.md

 ### Prerequisites

 * Python 3.10 or higher
-* Access credentials for the designated Low-code Machine Learning Platform API (e.g., Uniplore)
+* Access Credentials for the Low-code ML Platform: Tailored for the Uniplore platform.
+You can register an account at the [Uniplore Lab Platform](https://lab.guilan.cn/#/login) to obtain authorization and experience the system directly.
 * OpenAI API Key (or an equivalent LLM provider key)

 ### Installation